 First Aid for Cycling Injuries

-Cyclists are vulnerable, and weather you are on the road, or cycling around the park or in your garden, accidents can happen.
+Cyclists are vulnerable, and whether you are on the road, or cycling around the park or in your garden, accidents can happen.
 Cycle safely with care for everyone around you.

 As with all first aid, it is vital to maintain everyone’s safety at all times.
 Ensure you are treating the person in a safe environment and minimise further risk of injury for yourself and the person you are treating.